Back to top

 High.

 The base population used for the population estimates 2022 is the Census 2021 final results.
 Asylum seekers as well as persons who have applied for or been granted refugee status, are included in the resident population if they have lived in the country for a continuous period of at least 12 months prior to the moment of observation, or have arrived to the place of their usual residence during the period of 12 months prior to the moment of observation, with the purpose of living there for a year, at least.
-Beneficiaries of temporary protection from Ukraine are not included.
+Beneficiaries of temporary protection from Ukraine are included.

 Live births